mlin/sqlite_zstd_vfs/README.md

 **USE AT YOUR OWN RISK:** we've not yet prioritized testing for all-hazards transaction safety (although we do believe the design is sound).
 This project is not associated with the SQLite developers.

+## Included in GenomicSQLite

+**The easiest way to use the VFS is through the [Genomics Extension for SQLite](https://github.com/mlin/GenomicSQLite), which includes it as a core component, published in pre-built packages with detailed documentation.
+The extension has other functionality specific to bioinformatics applications, which aren't harmful if you ignore them.**

 ## Quick start

 Prerequisites: